 In accordance with Board Rule 6-2, children may enroll in kindergarten or 1st grade if they have reached the age of 5 or 6 years respectively on or before September 1st.
+To enroll in kindergarten and 1st grade, a student must satisfy the age eligibility requirements specified in Board Rule 6-2.
 Children must be 3 or 4 years old, but not yet 5 years old, on or before September 1st in order to be age eligible for a CPS preschool program.